gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 - **CSS**: A presentational language used to style the appearance of your web content (fonts, colors, layout, etc).
 It stands for Cascading Style Sheets.
 - **JavaScript**: A programming language that helps us make the web dynamic and interactive.
 - **React**: A code library (built with JavaScript) for building user interfaces.
 It’s the framework that Gatsby uses to build pages and structure content.
-- **GraphQL**: A query language.
-A programming language that allows you to pull data into your website.
+- **GraphQL**: A query language that allows you to pull data into your website.
 It’s the interface that Gatsby uses for managing site data.

 ## What is a website?